-Research has found lavender to have anti-anxiety, antidepressant, mood stabilizing, sedative, and neuroprotective properties.
-(9)
+Research has found lavender has anti-anxiety, antidepressant, mood stabilizing, sedative, and neuroprotective properties.

-One study found that oral lavender oil capsules worked just as well as prescription tranquilizers to relieve generalized anxiety disorder, but without the side effects and risk of addiction.
-(11)
+According to one study, oral lavender oil capsules work just as well as prescription tranquilizers to relieve generalized anxiety disorder, but without the side effects and risk of addiction.

 Lavender Essential Oil Shopping Tip